 Setting-Up the Epson VS350 for the First Time

-Now the sound and aspect ratio issue is out of the way, let’s get into the bulk of the review including un-packing and setting-up for the first time.
+Now the sound and aspect ratio issue is out of the way, let’s get into the bulk of the review including unpacking and setting up for the first time.

-Once the cable was plugged in, I pressed play on a movie I had lined-up on my laptop, and immediately the audio started playing through the built-in speakers.
-I wasn’t getting a picture on my screen yet though – but that was simple to set-up too.
+Once the cable was plugged in, I pressed play on a movie I had lined up on my laptop, and immediately the audio started playing through the built-in speakers.
+I wasn’t getting a picture on my screen yet though – but that was simple to set up too.

 What there is, is a Source Search button on the Epson VS350.
-I pressed that button and it did its magic by finding the movie via the HDMI input, which then started projecting out onto my screen with seconds.
+I pressed that button and it did its magic by finding the movie via the HDMI input, which then started projecting out onto my screen in seconds.
 The entire time spent from connection and powering up to watching the movie was 30 seconds in total!

 To sharpen up the image, all I had to do was adjust the focus and zoom to get the crispest picture possible.
-This again was simple, and was done using a small and simple knob on the casing.
+This again was simple and was done using a small and simple knob on the casing.

-Of all the movie projectors I have reviewed over the last few years, this was without doubt the easiest one that I have ever set-up for the first time.
-It truly is a little plug and play miracle due to engineering and intuitive controls.
+Of all the movie projectors I have reviewed over the last few years, this was, without doubt, the easiest one that I have ever set up for the first time.
+It truly is a little plug-and-play miracle due to engineering and intuitive controls.

 Watching Movies Outdoors

-How those lumens translate into the outdoor movie watching experience is a little different though.
+How those lumens translate into the outdoor movie-watching experience is a little different though.
 You will want the sun to have set a little bit before using it, but there is absolutely no reason why you can’t start your movies before it gets pitch black which does set it apart from cheaper models on the market where the lumens won’t be so high.

 PS: If you are unsure on what lumens are, then please read this explainer guide to lumens.

-Also, the 3,300 lumen-rating means you can go-large with your outdoor movie screen as it will comfortably project onto a 16×9 foot screen at it’s maximum – although it won’t completely fill the screen as I explained earlier.
+Also, the 3,300-lumen rating means you can go large with your outdoor movie screen as it will comfortably project onto a 16×9 foot screen at its maximum – although it won’t completely fill the screen as I explained earlier.

 One thing to note though would be the aspect ratio of 4:3.
-This isn’t a widescreen ratio of 16:9 so if you are expecting the image to completely fill a widescreen movie screen outdoors, then you will be a little disappointed – you will have some bordering on the sides also known as a pillarbox effect as demonstrated in the earlier diagram.
+This isn’t a widescreen ratio of 16:9 so if you are expecting the image to completely fill a widescreen movie screen outdoors, then you will be a little disappointed – you will have some bordering on the sides also known as a pillar box effect as demonstrated in the earlier diagram.

 I watched a movie on the projector that evening, and after around 2 hours, the Epson VS350 was getting very hot.
-Not hot enough for me to be concerned that it might over-heat, but hot enough for me to want to let it cool down.
+Not hot enough for me to be concerned that it might overheat, but hot enough for me to want to let it cool down.